 - Make sure the brakes operate smoothly and that the free play is correct. - Make sure the brakes do not drag.
 Replacement of brake components requires professional knowledge.
 These procedures should be performed by a Yamaha dealer.

-Adjusting the rear brake lever and brake pedal free play
+Adjusting the rear brake lever free play

-The brake lever and brake pedal free play must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.
+The brake lever free play must be checked and, if necessary, adjusted at the intervals specified in the periodic maintenance and lubrication chart.

-- Always perform this maintenance completely in the following order whenever adjusting the rear brake. - Before adjusting the brake lever and brake pedal free play, check the rear brake shoes for wear.
+Before adjusting the brake lever free play, check the rear brake shoes for wear.